dendashka/kitty-grid/README.md

 ![kitty grid](https://chpic.su/_data/stickers/k/kocheng/kocheng_036.webp)

 It include 2 files:
-1. whith desktop-first set - i use it on my work :(
+1. with desktop-first set - i use it on my work :(
-2. whith mobile-first set - if you like bootstrap or this approach at whole import this file to your project
+2. with mobile-first set - if you like bootstrap or this approach at whole import this file to your project

 ## How it works
 > i will describe desktop-first set, if you need mobile-first(bootstrap) i think you know what to do :)